MAaJIi/light-currency-converter/README.markdown

 More Options
 ------------
-Available options and their defaults
+Available options and their defaults are